cjherman6/rf_implementation/README.md

 The next thing I had to address was continuous variables that had missing values.
 What I did is fill the missing values with the columns median, but also created a new column that indicates whether that row had a null value for that column.
 This way the model can identify if a missing value is important for this variable.

-_(ex: a NaN value for a product feature might mean it's a model that doesn't have that product feature, this could be important)_
+_(ex: a NaN value for MachineHoursCurrentMeter might mean it's new and hasn't been used, this could be important)_

 ## The Model